xetdata/pyxet/docs/markdowns/quickstart.md

 ## Usage

 XetHub lets you store up to 100TB of files in a single repository.
-With pyxet, you can access these files easily.
+With pyxet, you can access these files easily using familiar file system operations.
 To verify that pyxet is working, let's load a CSV file directly into a Pandas dataframe, leveraging pyxet's support for Python fsspec.

 ```sh